hojelse/radio-modem/README.md

 # radio-modem
-Unofficial redesign of ITU's Radio Modem website.
+Unofficial website redesign of ITU's Radio Modem.

 Modem is a student driven radio and podcast organisation at IT-Univerity Copenhagen.